eguidotti/torchabc/README.md

         """The dataloaders.

         Returns a dictionary containing multiple `DataLoader` instances.
-        The keys of the dictionary are the names of the dataloaders (e.g., 'train', 'val', 'test'), and the values are the corresponding `torch.utils.data.DataLoader` objects.
+        The keys of the dictionary are custom names (e.g., 'train', 'val', 'test'), and the values are the corresponding `torch.utils.data.DataLoader` objects.
         """
         raise NotImplementedError